PuruVJ/puruvjdev2/src/blog/move-to-css-modules-from-styled-components.md

 ![Optimised JavaScript](../../static/media/why-move-styled-to-css-modules--optimised-js.png)

 Completely minified, JS lives in js files, CSS lives in its own file, and its all processed parallelly by the browser, styles aren't generated for every prop change like in styled components.
-Only the classes are applied, and the styles for that is already present in the CSS file.
+Only the classes are applied, and the styles for that are already present in the CSS file.
 Just like the old times, simply and fast.

 ![Perfection](../../static/media/why-move-styled-to-css-modules--perfection.gif)

+## Reduced Bundle Size,

+This total maneuver took away 60KB from my bundles, which is just huge.
+I removed `styled-components`, `react-is`(Styled components require it for some reason), `styled-reset` and `color2k`(For color manipulation).

+If you have been coding for some time, you'll know how incredibly satisfying deleting old stuff is. 😌

 # What did it cost?